The 7 Best Ways to Make Coffee at Home

 Love coffee?
 Like making coffee at home?
 You may have your own preferred method for homemade coffee, but which way yields best flavor is constantly up for debate.
 Here, we are going to introduce you the 7 best ways to make coffee at home and guide you how to use these coffee brewers.

-The AeroPress uses pressure to brew coffee, which makes it different from French Press.
+The AeroPress uses pressure to brew coffee.
 Invented by the maker of the Aerobie Frisbee, the AeroPress has been a cult gadget for some time.
 It is extremely convenient to brew coffee – especially for those on the go.
 Its paper filter helps brew coffee with less oil and sediment.
 (Learn: AeroPress vs. French Press: what’s the difference)

 1. Extremely portable.
 Great for camping, Airbnb-ing for enjoying on the go.